Transformer Reference

 4829

-Note: This transformer generated a random numeric string with four characters.
+Note: This transformer generates a random numeric string with four characters.

 RANDOM_STRING_GENERATOR